As part of this sad process, there are certain organisations and companies you’ll need to notify about the death.

 You should tell gas and electricity providers, as well as the water supplier if the accounts were in the deceased’s name.

 Mobile phone companies, TV and internet providers

 You should inform firms where the deceased had subscriptions.
-When cancelling mobile phone, TV, and broadband accounts, you will typically only need the customer’s name and account number.
+When cancelling mobile phone, landline, TV and broadband accounts, you will typically only need the customer’s name and account number.
 Most will not ask you to send a copy of the death certificate.